-Most restaurant owners are focused on increasing sales, while very few focus on decreasing costs.
+When trying to increase profit, most restaurant owners focus on increasing sales, while few focus on decreasing costs.

-Controlling your restaurant costs is a sure-fire path to a more successful business.
-That's why focusing on lowering prime cost is a natural move for any business-minded restaurant operator.
+Simply put, controlling your restaurant costs is a sure-fire path to a more successful business.
+That's why focusing on lowering prime cost is an important move for every restaurant operator.

 What is Prime Cost?

-Prime cost is the combined costs of your food (in your restaurant's case, your COGS) and labor expenses, illustrated in the equation below.
+Prime cost is the combined costs of your food (or Cost of Goods Sold, known as COGS) plus all of your labor expenses, as illustrated in the equation below.

-When I say total COGS (cost of goods gold), I am referring to all products purchased for sale in your restaurant.
+When I say total COGS (cost of goods sold), I am referring to all products purchased for sale in your restaurant.

 Click here for a quick way to calculate costs of goods sold.